universal-meaning-map/docs/readme.md

 Example:
 > The idea of "My car" is a `meaning unit` and it can be represented as an arbitrary list of `meaning unit projections`:
 > Its name, a description, pictures, its documentation...
-Each of them may be composed of words that are in themselves other `meaning unit projections`.
+Each of them may be composed of words or other `meaning unit projections` that are in themselves other `meaning unit projections`.

 Example:
 > The idea of "filter" is a `meaning unit`, as `meaning unit projections` may have a "definition" and a "pure function" that takes other `meaning unit projections` as arguments an it renders a filtered result.